dos-group/gardening-adventure/ReadMe.md

 #### Connecting Grafana with Influxdb
 Login to the grafana UI.
 The IP is shown at the deployment or run:
 To connect grafana with influxDB

+THIS SECTION IS INCOMPLETE

 #### Grafana Charts
+After the datasource has been added the next step is to add the dashboard which displays the data from the datasource.
+To create a Grafana dashboard click on `New dashboard`(Create -> New Dashboard -> Graph).
+Click on Panel Title -> Edit.
+A new window with the graph will open up.
+Here we select the metric we would want to display in the graph.
+I will use the Temperature as an example.
+Click Add Query.
+Grafana creates a basic graph panel with the Random Walk scenario.
+Save your dashboard.
+Click the Save dashboard icon in the top corner of the screen.
 #### Grafana Alerts
 We used [Grafana's Alerts](https://grafana.com/docs/grafana/latest/alerting/rules/) to receive [notifications](https://grafana.com/docs/grafana/latest/alerting/notifications/) when, for example, humidity drops below a certain level.
 As an example we show here to configure an Alert sent to telegram.
 For more options please have a look at the Grafana's Alert documentation.